tnevolin/FO2FairPlay/README.md

 There are a lot combat calculation parameters in game those make it quite unplayable without consulting weapon/armor parameters table and calculator.
 They are definitely redundant and I believe these parameters should be simplified as much as possible for more intuitive play.

 Good example of such simplification is [FO2Tweaks Damage mod](https://forums.bgforge.net/viewtopic.php?f=26&p=388).
-It ties ammo DT/DR modifier, ammor damage modifier, and armor DT/DR all together removing unnecessary variable clutter.
+It ties ammo DT/DR modifier, ammo damage modifier, and armor DT/DR all together removing unnecessary variable clutter.

 I would like to continue this path giving simple meaning to different game parameters allowing players to estimate their corresponding effect without use of item parameter tables and heavy formulas.